-Ryan Simon, M.Sc.
-Senior Scientific & Regulatory Consultant
+Ryan Simon, M.Sc., B.Sc., Senior Director, Safety & Regulatory

-Mr. Ryan Simon is a Scientist and Regulatory Consultant with the Food & Nutrition Group.
-As an integral member of the Food & Nutrition Group, Mr. Simon provides regulatory advice and strategic guidance to companies wishing to bring food ingredients and supplement products to major international marketplaces in a timely and cost productive manner.
+Mr. Ryan Simon is Sr. Director, Safety and Regulatory within the Food & Nutrition Group.
+As an integral member of the Food & Nutrition Group, Mr. Simon is passionate about providing regulatory advice and strategic scientific guidance to companies wishing to bring food ingredients, additives, and supplement products to major international marketplaces in a timely and cost productive manner.

-Prior to joining the Food & Nutrition Group at Intertek Scientific & Regulatory Consultancy (formerly Cantox), Mr. Simon was employed at a Canadian Biotechnology company for a number of years.
-As a scientist within the company Ryan was responsible for all animal efficacy and safety data related to the research and product development of bone-growth peptides for use in artificial bone replacement devices and autologous tissue engineered cartilage replacement systems.
+Prior to joining the Food & Nutrition Group, Mr. Simon was employed at a Canadian Biotechnology company for several years where he was responsible for animal efficacy and safety studies to support product development of bone-growth peptides, artificial bone replacement devices, and autologous tissue engineered cartilage replacement systems.

-Mr. Simon received his B.Sc. with honors in Biomedical Toxicology from the University of Guelph and a M.Sc. in Cell Biology and Metabolism from the McMaster University in Hamilton, Ontario.
+Mr. Simon received his B.Sc. with honours in Biomedical Toxicology from the University of Guelph and a M.Sc. in Cell Biology and Metabolism from the McMaster University in Hamilton, Ontario.
 His graduate work focused on mechanisms of drug-induced bone loss, and vascular calcification.
-Mr. Simon has published several publications and posters pertaining to the toxicological assessment of food ingredients, and has authored numerous regulatory dossiers used in the safety determination of food ingredients.
+Mr. Simon has authored over 20 publications pertaining to the toxicological assessment of food ingredients, and has authored hundreds of regulatory dossiers and scientific reports on the safety of new food ingredients.